grimlucis/rpg-hack/01-character-creation/03-classes.md

 skill to the point where untrained onlookers will believe you know what you're doing until you fail a roll.
 Expires on your next daily rest.

-**Lover Not a Fighter:** You can make attacks with Charisma vs. your enemy's Wisdom if they speak your language.
+**Lover Not a Fighter:** You can make attacks with Charisma vs. your enemy's WIL if they speak your language.
 If you do, the attack inflicts Stress instead of damage.
 You may make the penalty for failing the Stress roll changing their reaction by 1, instead of Cracking.

 **Fake It 'Til You Make It:** If you get a long rest of training from someone with levels in a class, you can use that class's level 1 abilities until you